hpcugent/vsc_user_docs_mkdocs_inuits/docs/intro-HPC/ch_connecting.md

     new bookmark, click on the "+" sign on the bottom left of the window.
 A new window will open.

+2. In the drop-down menu on top, select "SFTP (SSH File Transfer Protocol)".

-2. In the "Server" field, type in `{{ loginnode }}`.
+3. In the "Server" field, type in `{{ loginnode }}`.
 In the "Username" field, type in your VSC account id (this looks like `{{ userid }}`).

-3. Click on "ore Options", select "Use Public Key Authentication" and point it to your private key (the filename will be shown underneath).
+4. Select the location of your SSH *private* key in the "SSH Private Key" field.

-4. Finally, type in a name for the bookmark in the "Nickname" field and close the window by pressing on the red circle in the top left corner of the window.
+5. Finally, type in a name for the bookmark in the "Nickname" field and close the window by pressing on the red circle in the top left corner of the window.

-To open the scp connection, click on the "Bookmarks" icon (which resembles an open book) and double-click on the bookmark you just created.
+To open the connection, click on the "Bookmarks" icon (which resembles an open book) and double-click on the bookmark you just created.
 {% endif %}